Chrissy Metz Talks ‘This Is Us’ Weight Loss And Sex: ‘Fat People Do Have Sex’

 “My father is a big guy; he’s had a quadruple bypass surgery, and that’s scary,” admitted Chrissy.
 “Those are real things that happen in families with overweight people, and I don’t want that.”

-Metz told People that she and Kate will share the same weight loss journey.
+Metz told People that she and Kate would share the same weight loss journey.
 She’s had “a conversation” with the This Is Us team, and it’s even in her contract, Chrissy added.
 However, Metz also emphasized that she and her character will lose weight “in a healthy manner,” which means gradually.

 “I have to be aware of not losing too much weight because of the show.”